Strategic communication: Strategic planning

 To have an object, the first thing to do is have a plan for the business to communicate how the business is formed and to see how strong its core is.
 Ensure that alignment with the organization's understanding of where it is currently at.
 An approach that could be used to determine the current state of the objective, is to do a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
 When using a SWOT analysis, the strengths and weaknesses must be realistic.
 This is to help make improvements or adjustments that were not effective.
 The analysis will help get a better understanding of the business and will help plan and make the objectives more solid because it shows the strengths, weaknesses, opportunities, and threats the business is facing.
-This helps decide where the currently business is and where it will be in the future.
+This helps determine where the business is and where it will be in the future.

 Planning is a continuous process that involves research, analysis, execution, and assessment.
 Success in this process requires diligent and continual analysis, which should be fed back into the planning and action stages.

 Communicate with key stakeholders

-Communicate with stakeholders, audiences, and the public.
-Have interviews with the customers to learn their priorities and what goals they want to achieve with the organization.
+Communicate with stakeholders, audiences, and the public. conduct interviews with customers to learn their priorities and what goals they want to achieve with the organization.
 Having a good understanding of the business issues will allow the organization to offer effective solutions that will help the objective.
 Ask questions to see what the customer's aim is, with the main goal of focusing on what needs to be achieved and done and not what he/ or she wants.
 Tailoring messages to specific stakeholder groups can increase their effectiveness since it perfectly demonstrates an understanding of their priorities and concerns.
 ‘Sustainability calls for a value chain approach, whereby firms need to take wider responsibility and collaborate with a range of stakeholders to ensure that unsustainable practices are addressed’.